 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also earn from qualifying purchases through additional affiliate programs.
 Please read my full disclosure here.

 If you’re craving hummus but don’t have any tahini on hand, this Basic Hummus Without Tahini is the answer!
-It’s easy to make tahini-free hummus with common ingredients you probably already have in your kitchen.
+It’s an easy to make tahini-free hummus with common ingredients you probably already have in your kitchen.
 Enjoy this hummus with no tahini as a dip with your favorite chips, crackers or veggies or even as a spread for a sandwich or wrap!

 OK, I’ll cut to the chase.